-Hoʻoulu is the Native Hawaiian Career and Technical Education Program at Leeward Community College and is located at Hālau 'Ike o Puʻuloa in the DA building.
-Our goal is to increase the recruitment, retention, and completion of Native Hawaiian students in all career pathways offered at Leeward CC such as automotive technology, business technology, culinary arts, digital media, substance abuse counseling, television technology, teaching, and STEM.
+The Hoʻoulu Project is the Native Hawaiian Career and Technical Education Program located at Hālau 'Ike o Pu'uloa in the DA building.
+The goal of the Hoʻoulu Project is to increase the recruitment, retention, and completion of Native Hawaiian students in all Career and Technical Education and Science, Technology, Engineering, and Mathematics programs offered at Leeward CC.
+Theses programs include automotive technology, business programs, culinary arts, digital media, information and computer science, substance abuse counseling, television production, teaching, and all Associate in Science in Natural Sciences degree concentration.

-Ho'oulu provides personal and academic counseling, peer counseling, career and vocational planning, financial and leadership workshops, and assistance in finding opportunities for students to use traditional education in real world experiences.
-Ho'oulu also provides stipends to qualifying participants engaged in service-learning, internships, and cooperative education.
+Hoʻoulu provides personal and academic counseling, peer counseling, career and vocational planning, financial and leadership workshops, and assistance in finding opportunities for students to use traditional education in real-world experiences.
+Hoʻoulu also provides stipends to qualifying participants engaged in service-learning, internships, and cooperative education.

-The Hoʻoulu Project receives its funding through a grant from the United States Department of Education to ALU LIKE, Inc. Career and Technical Education Programs.
+The Ho'oulu Project receives its funding through a grant from the United States Department of Education to ALU LIKE, Inc. Career and Technical Education Programs.